 He was a rebel, a renegade.
-He gave no fucks about what anyone thought of him and used that position to advocate for and highlight people our society would rather ignore.
+He couldn’t care less what anyone thought of him and used that position to advocate for and highlight people our society would rather ignore.
 He made space for everyone to speak.
 He reveled in the wonder of the world.
 Curiosity dominated his approach to others instead of prejudice.
 He made me want to be better.

 And he struggled with mental illness and depression.
 He had all his life, had never been shy about that on any of his shows.
 My heart aches both because he made me want to be better and because his struggles are my struggles.
 He wanted to make the world a more honest, compassionate, just place, and he fought his own inner demons every day.
 He was battling on all sides, sometimes himself, sometimes on behalf of others.
 He was a warrior.

 Depression lies.
 I know this intimately, as did Bourdain, and in the wake of his passing, I feel raw.
 Both from what he meant to me and from his death.
 He let me see for a moment, that the world, and my own fight against mental illness, could get better.
 It still can.
 His work still speaks to us.
 So, as my final thought, I want to honor Bourdain by giving us all a challenge worthy of his legacy: